Phonon Trapping Lateral Field Excited Suspended Bulk Acoustic Wave Resonators (XBARs): Introduction

 In this expression the AO interaction strength ($g$) [\qty{}{\radian\per\second}] depends on a number of parameters such as the optical frequency ($\omega_c$), material refractive index ($n$), photoelastic coefficient ($p_{12}$) mediating the interaction, density ($\rho$), speed of light ($c$) and Planck's constant ($\hbar$) which are usually fixed once we pick a material platform of interest.
 The mechanical frequency ($\Omega_m$) is usually set by the need to achieve phase matching (related to the Brillouin scattering frequency for bulk materials) and compatibility with current superconducting qubit operation frequencies (5-8 \qty{}{\GHz}).
 Given these constraints, the only way to maximize $g$ is to reduce the cavity mode-volume ($A_{eff}L$), where $A_{eff}$ is the transverse acoustic field extent (assumed identical to the optical beam to maximize $g$) and $L$ is the cavity length.
 Therefore, to maximize $g$ in the pursuit of high photon conversion efficiency (${\propto}g^2$), one needs strong acoustic modal confinement.

 This general argument underlies why many of the state-of-the-art piezoelectric MW-OTs \cite{mirhosseini2020superconducting, jiang2023optically, weaver2024integrated} work around small mode volume integrated photonic devices, usually 1D opto-mechanical crystals which support a breathing mode with strong AO interaction \cite{chan2012optimized}.
 While they have continuously advanced in photon conversion efficiency ($\approx 5\%$ presently) \cite{jiang2023optically}, they face some fundamental issues which make it worth considering alternative transducer architectures.
 In particular, the 1D photonic crystal geometry, and its inherent $\lambda_a$-scale mechanical mode confinement make it challenging to excite the mechanical mode efficiently via standard piezoelectric transducers \cite{balram2022piezoelectric}.
-One can circumvent this problem to an extent by using mechanical mode hybridization \cite{wu2020microwave}, but realizing these doubly resonant structures while preserving high $g$ increases the fabrication complexity significantly \cite{weaver2024integrated}.
-A second issue is the large surface-to-volume ratio in these cavities which, via surface absorption, limits the optical pump power that can be used at \qty{}{\milli\kelvin} temperatures, thereby putting a bound on the achievable efficiency.
+One can circumvent this problem to an extent by using mechanical mode hybridization \cite{wu2020microwave}, but realizing these doubly resonant structures while preserving high $g$ increases the fabrication complexity significantly \cite{weaver2024integrated}. \kcb{As a case in point, current MW-OT designs are unable to leverage established foundry infrastructure which limits both scalability and adoption.} A second issue is the large surface-to-volume ratio in these cavities which, via surface absorption, limits the optical pump power that can be used at \qty{}{\milli\kelvin} temperatures, thereby putting a bound on the achievable efficiency.

+As an alternative architecture for building efficient MW-OT\cite{balram2022piezoelectric}, \kcb{bulk acoustic waves can be utilized in a doubly resonant configuration wherein both optical and acoustic fields are confined in a small mode-volume cavity.
+This approach has inherent advantages in fabrication simplicity and phonon injection efficiency by building on established piezoelectric resonator designs.
+The main tradeoff is a weaker AO interaction strength $g$, but the higher optical pump powers in the cavity can enhance the nonlinear interaction and partially compensate for the $g$ reduction.}